-on the department's website within 30 days of the determination that the covered entity is exempt.

-- [(f)] (g) The following persons are exempt from the requirements of this Part, provided such persons do not otherwise qualify as a covered entity for purposes of this Part: persons subject to Insurance Law section 1110; persons subject to Insurance Law section 5904; [and] any accredited reinsurer, [or] certified reinsurer or reciprocal jurisdiction reinsurer that has been [accredited or certified] so recognized pursuant to 11 NYCRR Part 125; individual insurance agents who are placed in inactive status under Insurance Law section 2103; and individual licensees placed in inactive status under Banking Law section 599-i. - [(g)] (h) In the event that a covered entity[, as of its most recent fiscal year end,] ceases to qualify for an exemption, such covered entity shall have [180] 120 days from [such fiscal year end] the date that it ceases to so qualify to comply with all applicable requirements of this Part.
+- (ef) A Covered Entitycovered entity that qualifies for any of the above exemptions pursuant to this section shall file electronically a Notice of Exemption in the form set forth as Appendix Bon the department's website within 30 days of the determination that the Covered Entitycovered entity is exempt. - (fg) The following Persons are exempt from the requirements of this Part, provided such Persons do not otherwise qualify as a Covered Entity covered entity for purposes of this Part: Persons subject to Insurance Law section 1110; Persons persons subject to Insurance Law section 5904; and any accredited reinsurer or reciprocal jurisdiction reinsurer that has been accredited or certified so recognized pursuant to 11 NYCRR Part 125; individual insurance agents who are placed in inactive status under Insurance Law section 2103; and individual licensees placed in inactive status under Banking Law section 599-i. - (gh) In the event that a Covered Entity, as of its most recent fiscal year end, covered entity ceases to qualify for an exemption, such Covered Entity covered entity shall have 180 days from such fiscal year end the date that it ceases to so qualify to comply with all applicable requirements of this Part.